Why choose this PhD programme?

 - Written and verbal dissemination

-- Result and solution-oriented thinking
+- Analytical thinking and result and solution-oriented thinking

-- Ability to work under pressure
+- Project planning and the ability to work under pressure

 - Work with complex academic questions